maate/tempo-tango/README.md

 ?
 Binary Optional (either l holds, and then r holds next, or r holds)
 ```

-Tempo-tango talks about time as events in the future.
-Tempo-tango extends normal propositional logic by including a time dimension.
 All supported operators are described below.

 ## Symbols from propositional logic
 Tempo-tango supports the basic propositional symbols: